adminhmi/hlog/readme.md

 #### Fatal handlers

-Hlog can register one or more functions that will be called when any `fatal` level message is logged.
-The registered handlers will be executed before Hlog performs an `os.Exit(1)`.
+hlog can register one or more functions that will be called when any `fatal` level message is logged.
+The registered handlers will be executed before hlog performs an `os.Exit(1)`.
 This behavior may be helpful if callers need to gracefully shutdown.
 Unlike a `panic("Something went wrong...")` call which can be intercepted with a deferred `recover` a call to `os.Exit(1)` can not be intercepted.

 ```